Esplai

 An esplai is a non-profit voluntary association that works in the field of educating children during their free time.
 It has its origins in the Scout Movement, and has been popular in certain areas of Spain since the 1960s.
-"ESPLAC, Esplais Catalans" is the largest and most representative federation in Catalonia.
+Esplais Catalans is the largest and most representative federation in Catalonia.

 How it works and activities: The Esplai is an entity that works with children and has different ways of work.
 It could be compared to an extra-curricular activity or summer camps, and it is often known as a place where children can partake in weekly gatherings for two to three hours every weekend.
 Children and teenagers can take part in activities that are dynamized by a monitor, who works in a given group as a referent.
 Along all kinds of activities they participate in, children and teens are guided to achieve some values, norms and attitudes set previously by the monitor, which follow the entity's plans and guidelines.
 Many of these gatherings can take place outside their habitual place, due to most of these activities not being dependant on where they are carried out.